 The number of smart services has been increasing in modern cities.
 These services aim to improve the quality of urban lives, e.g., safety, wellbeing, and environmental quality.
-Examples of smart services include intelligent traffic light control [11, 39], air quality control [4], electric taxi scheduling [42], and ambulance management [13], etc. However, city managers are facing more and more potential conflicts across the growing number of deployed services [20, 23, 31].
+Examples of smart services include intelligent traffic light control [16, 51], air quality control [7], electric taxi scheduling [55, 56], and ambulance management [18], etc. However, city managers are facing more and more potential conflicts across the growing number of deployed services [26, 31, 41].
 For example, services may have different actions on the same devices due to self-interested objectives.
 Another example is that when acting alone, some city services are fine, but when combined they may be detrimental, e.g., to the environment.
-Such conflicts have significant impacts on the mobility and health of citizens.
+Such conflicts have significant impacts on the citizens.

 Importantly, how to deal with potential conflicts across services is still under-explored.
-There exist several papers on resolving conflicts across smart services [18, 20, 24, 25, 35].
-[35] uses a clientserver architecture to choose one conflict resolution considering each application's specific performance requirements, e.g., resource consumption, and quality of services.
-[24] proposes a centralized conflict resolution for multiple city services by using an operation center to determine which actions are approved.
-[18] and [25] resolve conflicts in the smart home by assigning different priorities to smart applications based on their domains.
-However, these solutions have their intrinsic limitations: most of them require abundant and detailed knowledge of each service to determine the priority/weight, which is usually difficult to achieve in practice due to the private implementations of services; the rapid evolution of services makes keeping the decision center updated for all changes impractical; and it is hard for the center to understand and encode the complex operating logic of all services.
+There exist several papers on resolving conflicts across smart services [24, 26, 32, 34, 47].
+[47] uses a client-server architecture to choose one conflict resolution considering each application's specific performance requirements, e.g., resource consumption, and quality of services.
+[32] proposes a centralized conflict resolution for multiple city services by using an operation center to determine which actions are approved.
+[24] and [34] resolve conflicts in the smart home by assigning different priorities to smart applications based on their domains.
+However, these solutions have their intrinsic limitations: most of them require abundant knowledge of each service to determine the priority/weight, which is usually difficult to achieve in practice due to the private implementations of services; the rapid evolution of services makes keeping the decision center updated for all changes impractical; and it is hard for the center to understand and encode the complex operating logic of all services.